nergalex/f5-aks-kic-lab/source/class3/module1/module1.rst

 Architecture of the Kubernetes Cluster
 #######################################

-For simplification, for that workshop, the Azure Kubernetes Service aka AKS is used.
-But all the labs and setups of that workshop work with any K8S distribution.
+For simplification, the Azure Kubernetes Service aka AKS is used for the workshop.
+But all the labs and setups of the workshop work with any K8S distribution.

     .. note::
         | The goal of the workshop is not to learn how to install NGINX+ as an Ingress Controller (NIC).